anselbrandt/okapi-rank/README.md

 ### CDN

 - Lighweight FastAPI application for accepting precomputed JSON feeds
-- Serves JSON feeds to the frontend infracture for initial page load (subsequent requests are cached)
+- Serves JSON feeds to the frontend infrastructure for initial page load (subsequent requests are cached)

 ### Frontend